I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdf_io_target_open_params_init_reopen.md

 For more information about I/O targets, see <a href="https://msdn.microsoft.com/77fd1b64-c3a9-4e12-ac69-0e3725695795">Using I/O Targets</a>.

-The following code example is a segment of an <a href="..\wdfiotarget\nc-wdfiotarget-evt_wdf_io_target_remove_canceled.md">EvtIoTargetRemoveCanceled</a> callback function that reopens a remote I/O target.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |